The new CSS Nesting module… I mean spec

 Now we have a bunch of extremely fragmented selectors that are practically impossible to search for (unless you know exactly how to drill your sequential searches down them).
 Not to mention, with the declarations, this is now over 70 lines long.
 Most experts would advise you to avoid this even in your preprocessor stylesheets, and they really do have a point.

-1. grouped these under the top-level main.home, then
+- grouped these under the top-level

-2. grouped the next level of rules under them, and no more?
+, then - grouped the next level of rules under them, and no more?

 html.home > body {}